 The secret “third” channel of this pedal might be our favorite.
 When running the green side into the blue of this pedal, you get added gain and fullness without sacrificing note clarity or getting that “mushiness” that can happen while stacking some overdrives.

 To use with a loop switcher like the RJM Mastermind ect.

-There are two dip switches inside the pedal that need to be flipped down to the “split” position to use it this way.
-Remove the four screws from the back panel and flip the switches to the down position.
+- There is a switch inside the pedal that needs to be flipped to the “split” position to use it this way.
+Remove the four screws from the back panel and flip the switch to the split position.